nvalentine-puppetlabs/demo-pe3-r10k/README.md

 # Notes
   * The vagrant environment will download the required Vagrant baseboxes if they've not already been installed.
 This can result in quite a long first run.
-  * Login to console via: https://localhost:8443 w/ creds: admin@puppetlabs.com/puppetlabs.
+  * Login to console via: https://<master eth1 IP> w/ creds: admin@puppetlabs.com/puppetlabs.
   * r10k builds out environments in master:/etc/puppetlabs/puppet/environments based on the branches in githhub.com/nvalentine-puppetlabs/demo-pe3-r10k-environments.
 You can point r10k to a different repo by modifying the code in puppet/manifests/site.pp.

 # Implementation details